UNOsan118/Future-Engineers-2023/schemes/mobility/README.md

 The drive mechanism does not simply connect the drive motor and tires but uses differential gears.
 This mechanism is made from a combination of LEGO parts and can be easily reproduced.
-The motor and tires can be assembled in a few simple steps.
 We used Sanuki Tech Net's [website](https://sanuki-tech.net/micro-bit/lego/tricycle-differential-gear/ ) as a reference for assembly.

 <img src="./images/differential_gear1.png" width="45%">    <img src="./images/differential_gear2.png" width="45%">

 Image of the part where the differential gear is used

-The role of this gear is to absorb the difference in speed between the inside and outside of a curve while transmitting power from the engine to both the left and right axles.
-The gear absorbs the difference in speed between the inside and outside of the curve and allows the car to go around the curve better.
-The gear is used to change the direction of travel when following a sign or to change the direction of a turn.
-This mechanism is perfect for this competition where there are many turns to be made, such as when changing direction according to a sign, or when taking a corner of a course.
+The steering mechanism is a simple mechanism that controls the angle of the tires by the magnitude of the angle at which the motor rotates.
+If the rotation of the motor is transmitted directly to the tires, fine control is difficult, so gears are used to slow down the movement of the tires.
 ***
 ## Implementation of the steering mechanism